 Breast Screening

-The UK breast screening programme
+The NHS breast screening programme (NHS BSP)

-Any woman who is concerned about her breasts should see her GP, regardless of her age.
+Any woman who is concerned about her breasts should see her GP regardless of her age.
 If she needs further tests, she will be referred to a breast clinic.
-This is outside the NHS Breast Screening Programme, which uses a routine call and recall system to invite well women without symptoms, but the same techniques are used in breast screening clinics and hospital breast clinics for diagnosing breast cancer and many staff work in both settings (see 'Diagnostic mammograms in the UK').
+This testing is done outside of the NHS Breast Screening Programme, which uses a routine call and recall system to invite well women without symptoms.

 She works in the health field and has enough information about breast screening.